National Symbols of India PDF Free Download: Check List with Their Names, Pictures, Drawings, and Chart

 Pumpkin is the national vegetable of India.
 One of the few plants that can thrive everywhere in the nation while using fewer resources is this one.

-The national flower of India is Lotus (Nelumbo nucifera).
+The national flower of India is the Lotus (Nelumbo nucifera).
 Goddess Saraswathi is represented in Hindu mythology and religion as a goddess of education and learning, sitting on a lotus flower.

 National Symbol of India Drawing